 6.2 Theorem (PB, 2013).
-Every crooked annulus is a K-dendron, which fails to be unicoherent. \Box
+Every crooked annulus is a K-dendron, which fails to be unicoherent. \Box result of R. H. Bing.

-We know dendrons are hereditarily decomposable; by virtue of this, they're of (covering) dimension 1-as they should be.
-But any hereditarily indecomposable continuum may be used to form a crooked annulus, and Bing (1954) showed that there are hereditarily indecomposable metric continua of any positive-or infinite-dimension.
+We know dendrons are hereditarily decomposable; by virtue of this, they're curves (i.e., of covering dimension 1)-as they should be.
+But hereditarily unicoherent continua-and hence K-dendrons-can be of any dimension at all.
+Even a crooked annulus, being the union of two hereditarily unicoherent continua, can have any old dimension, by a 1954